FraMecca/cdgo/README.md

     delete [directory]     remove a previously registered checkpoint purge                  remove all the checkpoints
     [tag]                  go to the folder associated with the specified tag

+# Installation

+cdgo is provided as a fish script.
+It must be copied in the fish configuration folder `.config/fish/functions/`